 Many 12-steppers find the promises of the 10th step confusing early in their recovery.
 Freedom tends to come in stages, and the first one is the removal of the obsession of the substances of choice.

-This blog illuminates on some of the common positive mental health impacts that occur with the tenth step promises.
-The team at Well and Wealthy has experience in working 12-step programs.
+This blog illuminates some of the common positive mental health impacts that occur with the tenth step promises.
+The team at Well and Wealthy has experience in working with 12-step programs.

 In the previous nine steps, we were on a journey to develop a spiritual connection, to conduct deep inner work to see where we have been caught up in selfishness, self-seeking behaviors and self-centered fear and to right wrongs from the past.